 During the summer, Noah was doing everything he could to level up his game.
 He remembers attending camps at a number of different colleges, and even a Harlem Globetrotters event.
 At one summer camp in 2019, the players were challenged at the end to record their shooting stats.
 During the session, Noah made around 60% of his shots.
 This put him ahead of other players in his age group, but not exactly where he wanted to be.

-Fast forwarding to Spring of 2020, Allen found and Noah found their solution.
-When Allen found the Dr. Dish Home for only $2,995, he knew it was exactly what he had been missing.
+Fast-forwarding to the spring, Allen found and Noah found their solution.
+When Allen found the Dr. Dish Home, he knew it was exactly what he had been missing.
 What he didn’t know was how much his family's world was about to change.
 “Once COVID hit, everything was locking down.
 All of a sudden, the kids were at home all of the time.
 They were doing school remotely, they had extra hours on their hands.
 Really, the machine could not have arrived at a better time.”

 “It has been a godsend.
 The kids had the summer off, there was not much going on.
 They had all of this extra time on their hands, and it really gave them something to do.
 Not just for the kids, but for our whole family.
 There were a lot of times where my wife and I would go out with the kids and shoot.
 We’d program the dish to 4 spots and have shooting competitions as a whole family.”

 At the end of the summer in 2020, Noah returned to one of his yearly camps.
 This was the camp where shooters were challenged to record their shots at the end.
 This year, Noah was on a mission.
 “He made 19 of his first 19 shots from 3.
 I remember the camp director saying to me...this is crazy, I have never seen kids in High School shoot like this, and he’s in 8th grade,” recalls Allen.